SebeneleT/AMMI-Project/README.md

 # AMMI-Project

-code for poisson approximation using
+Repository containing code to reproduce experiments conducted for AMMI project.

+The code contains two implementations of the 2D Poisson Equation approximation using Physics Informed Neural Networks